 When you have scruff on your face, it might not itch at all.
 All of the hair is through the surface of the skin, and while it could be scratchy to touch, it's not itchy.
 That leads a lot of guys to overlook the sandpaper effect the first time they shave their balls.
-Unlike your face, your balls regularly come into contact with other skin, and that skin grows hair.
+Unlike your face, your balls regularly contact other skin, and that skin grows hair.
 If you cut that hair too short, it's going to be just like your facial scruff.
 You'll have that sandpaper feeling rubbing into your balls all day long.
 It's miserable.

-Most guys figure out how to deal with this pretty quickly, but since it's one of the worst sensations, and it’s easy to fix, it's a good starting point.
+Most guys figure out how to deal with this pretty quickly, but since it's one of the worst sensations and easy to fix, it's a good starting point.
 You defeat sandpaper hair by leaving it longer.
 Keep in mind, the length of hair on your sack is immaterial in this case.
-What matters is how short everything is around the balls: namely the chode and upper thigh.
+What matters is how short everything is around the balls: namely the upper thigh.
 When you groom these areas, leave the hair just long enough that it isn't scratchy.
-You can achieve this by using the shortest cutting guard with The Lawn Mower 2.0.
+You can achieve this by using the shortest cutting guard with The Lawn Mower™ 4.0 trimmer.

 With the easy problem out of the way, we have to come to the most common issue.
 Ingrown hairs — or razor bumps — itch like fire.
 Whoever invented the saying "ants in your pants" probably came up with it after shaving their balls.
 This issue is completely different from scruffy hair.
 The ingrown hair problem happens when you shave.

-There are two things you need to do to minimize the itchiness that comes from hair growing back after a shave.
+You need to do two things to minimize the itchiness that comes from hair growing back after a shave.
 You need to moisturize the skin and condition the body hair.
-You'll try to tackle the first with lotion, but that actually gets pretty awkward.
-Your balls aren't really designs to have thick, oily lotion rubbed into them.
-Instead, you want something designed for male anatomy.
-Crop Preserver is the ideal moisturizer.
-While it is titled as a deodorant, one of its chief purposes is to make sure your skin stays soft after manscaping.
-This covers the first step.
+You'll try to tackle the first with lotion, but that gets pretty awkward.
+Your balls aren't designed to have thick, oily lotion rubbed into them.
+Instead, you want something designed for the male anatomy.
+Crop Preserver™ is the ideal moisturizer.
+While it is titled a deodorant, one of its chief purposes is to make sure your skin stays soft after grooming; this covers the first step.

 The last thing that causes itchy balls is beyond silly.
-It's frustrating how many guys suffer from this when it's actually the easiest thing in the whole world to fix.
+It's frustrating how many guys suffer from this when it's the easiest thing in the whole world to fix.
 We're talking about irritants on the skin.
 When you shave, you leave short, bristly hair all over the place.
 The hair that sticks to your skin will irritate you and make you itch.
 You shouldn't need us to tell you how to fix the problem.
 Just take a shower.
 Even if you don't use soap (which you really should), a proper rinse is enough for this one.
 If you itch because of hair on your balls, you're lazy and gross.

 This shower should be warm but not hot, and you want to keep the length down.
 Long and hot showers both contribute to dry skin, so you'll be creating a new problem even while you solve the original issue.
-When you shower, you're obviously going to wash with Crop Cleanser, but that isn't the whole story.
+When you shower, you're going to wash with Crop Cleanser, but that isn't the whole story.
 You need to exfoliate.
 This gentle scrubbing will ensure that you get all of the little hair clippings.
 It also clears pores and skin while simultaneously massaging the good parts of the formula into the skin.
-It's basically a technique to maximize the effectiveness of your soap.
+It's a technique to maximize the effectiveness of your soap.

 When you're done with the shower, you should pat dry.
-This is especially important after grooming.
+Patting drys is especially important after grooming.
 We already told you that shaving damaged your skin's protective barrier.
 The last thing you want to do is wipe away the new layer you just added in the shower.
 A gentle pat will absorb the water without irritating your skin.
 Once you are dry, rub some ball deodorant into the shaved skin and surrounding area.
 It dries quickly.
 This literally takes about a minute.
 Top it off with a couple of spritzes of Crop Reviver, and you're all set.